pycom/pycom-documentation/content/firmwareapi/pycom/network/bluetooth/_index.md

 ## Methods

-#### bluetooth.init(id=0, mode=Bluetooth.BLE, antenna=None, modem\_sleep=True, secure=False, pin=123456)
+#### bluetooth.init(id=0, mode=Bluetooth.BLE, antenna=None, modem\_sleep=True, pin=None, privacy=True, secure\_connections=True, mtu=200)

-* `id` Only one Bluetooth peripheral available so must always be 0
+* `id` Only one Bluetooth peripheral available so must always be 0.
-* `mode` currently the only supported mode is `Bluetooth.BLE`
+* `mode` currently the only supported mode is `Bluetooth.BLE`.
-* `modem_sleep` Enables or Disables BLE modem sleep, Disable modem sleep as a workaround when having Crashes due to flash cache being disabled, as this prevents BLE task saving data in external RAM while accesing external flash for R/W
 * `antenna` selects between the internal and the external antenna.
-Can be either `Bluetooth.INT_ANT`, `Bluetooth.EXT_ANT`
+Can be either `Bluetooth.INT_ANT`, `Bluetooth.EXT_ANT`.
-* `secure` enables or disables the GATT Server security features
+* `modem_sleep` Enables or Disables BLE modem sleep, Disable modem sleep as a workaround when having Crashes due to flash cache being disabled, as this prevents BLE task saving data in external RAM while accesing external flash for R/W.
-* `pin` a six digit number to connect to the GATT Sever
+* `pin` a one to six digit number (`0`-`9`) to connect to the GATT Sever.
+Setting any valid pin, GATT Server security features are activated.
+* `privacy` Enables or Disables local privacy settings so address will be random or public.
+* `secure_connections` Enables or Disables Secure Connections and MITM Protection.
+* `mtu` Maximum Transmission Unit (MTU) is the maximum length of an ATT packet.
+Value must be between `23` and `200`.

 With our development boards it defaults to using the internal antenna, but in the case of an OEM module, the antenna pin (`P12`) is not used, so it's free to be used for other things.

 Initialises and enables the Bluetooth radio in BLE mode.